 , the non-profit section for performance and installation art at Art Rotterdam

-Since 2005, Suzanne is a visiting lecturer, tutor and adviser at several academies, universities and postgraduate programs, including University of Amsterdam, Design Academy Eindhoven, De Ateliers in Amsterdam, University of Malta’s Curatorial School, De Appel Arts Centre, AKI ArtEZ Academy, Gerrit Rietveld Academy, and the Master of Film program at the Netherlands Film Academy, among others.
+Additionally, since 2005, Suzanne is a visiting lecturer, tutor and adviser at several academies, universities and postgraduate programs, including University of Amsterdam, Design Academy Eindhoven, De Ateliers in Amsterdam, University of Malta’s Curatorial School, De Appel Arts Centre, AKI ArtEZ Academy, Gerrit Rietveld Academy, and the Master of Film program at the Netherlands Film Academy, among others.